hearthdesign/3-works-by-albrecht-duerer/README.md

 ![Screenshot 2025-06-15 105910](https://github.com/user-attachments/assets/7fd38170-194c-45bc-8731-56a25a4e0eb3)

+User Stories:

+- As an art student, or a casual visitor, I can appreciate artist's work in an interactive way.
+- As an art teacher I can use the representations to introduce students to Renaissance symbolism.
+- As a developer, I want to present content in an accessible and responsive way.
+- As a designer, I want to enhance the engagement with antique prints.

 ---
 ## Features
 ---
 ### Interactive Colourization and Animation
-To create a more immersive experience, I partially colourized one of the black-and-white engravings using Photoshop.
-I then incorporated HTML and CSS animations, primarily through the use of the :hover pseudo-class and manipulation of the z-axis.
+To create a more immersive experience, I used Photoshop to partially colourise some details of the black-and-white engravings.
+I then incorporated HTML and CSS animations, primarily using of the :hover pseudo-class and manipulating of the z-axis.

-When users move their cursor over specific areas of the images, coloured versions of figures or accompanying text overlays appear—bringing new depth to the static artworks.
+When users move their cursor over specific areas of the image, coloured versions of some figures and  accompanying text overlays appears, bringing new depth to the static artwork.

+The colourization separates individual fragments of the detailed artwork from the rest, accentuating both the element and its background.
+This playful effect encourages userd to spend time on the image, thereby increasing the liklyhood that they will notice other elements of the composition.

 ---